netzere/IPCountry/README.md

-## Forter Home Assignment

 ### Implementation
 - Python3 (Flask)
-- Mongo (stores all requests, for rate liming and percentile metrics)
+- Mongo (stores all requests to vendors, for rate liming and percentile metrics)
 - Redis (IP Class B cache)

 #### How To Run